lukehefson/surfing/Barbados/README.md

 - Walls up and peels very consitently for long rides
 - There is a section that looks like it's closing out, but can be made past with a floater/"check turn"/tap
 - Entry/Exit: Just straight out from the beach with a little angle towards the peak which is usually in front of the house to the left of the beach (looking back to the beach)

+## Pebbles

+- Not surfed it yet – just what I've heard:
+  - Needs east swell PLUS some form of NW swell.
+E.g. at least NNW ('North of NW')

+## Accra

+- Not surfed it yet – just what I've heard:
+  - Righthander!
+    - Take off more in front of the boardwalk and then end up more in front of Accra Beach Hotel
+  - Needs similar swell conditions to Freight (east swell), but is less forgiving with the wind direction as it's facing south – so prefers between ENE, NE or NNE